kaharez/lawcodes/6-code-of-evidence/book-02-witness-testimony/article-01-competence-and-compellability.md

 # Article 1 – Competence and Compellability

 1. All persons are competent to testify unless:
-   a. incapable of understanding the duty to tell the truth;
+   (a) incapable of understanding the duty to tell the truth;
-   b. incapable of communicating evidence.
+   (b) incapable of communicating evidence.

 2. Witnesses are generally compellable, subject to privileges.